 4. The headline promises up front exactly what and how much info you’ll get

 But when it comes to lists we create for ourselves, it’s a little more complicated.
 Throughout any given day I have my iPhone set to notify me of everything I need to do from now until death.
 As the notifications keep pinging and things aren’t getting crossed off as fast as I’d planned, I have to come to terms that I don’t have the time nor energy to tackle all the things my list runneth over with.
 So why do I even bother?

-I spoke to David Allen, author of “Getting Things Done”, who compared making a list to building a version of your external brain.
+I spoke to David Allen, productivity consultant and author of “Getting Things Done”, who compared making a list to building a version of your external brain.
 He says this is helpful because when your brain doesn’t have to remember and remind, it’s free to focus on other things.

 “Your mind is great at being present, recognizing patterns, and accessing your intuition to make choices off your options,” Allen says.
 “But it’s crappy at trying to remember what your options are and to relate them all to each other.
 So build your external brain and get it all out.”